Chart Color Schemes

 Population

-Population growth drivers in Kanimbla are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Kanimbla are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of Kanimbla (Qld) is around 3,014.
+The population of the Kanimbla (Qld) statistical area (Lv2), based on ABS updates and AreaSearch validation, is estimated at around 3,014 as of November 2025.
 This reflects an increase of 187 people since the 2021 Census, which reported a population of 2,827 people.
-The change is inferred from the resident population of 2,994 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 55 validated new addresses since the Census date.
+The change is inferred from the resident population of 2,986 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 55 validated new addresses since the Census date.
 This level of population equates to a density ratio of 972 persons per square kilometer.
-Overseas migration contributed approximately 57.99999999999999% of overall population gains during recent periods, primarily driving growth in the area.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+The Kanimbla (Qld) (SA2) has seen a growth rate of 6.6% since the census, positioning it within 1.4 percentage points of the SA3 area's growth rate of 8.0%.
+Population growth was primarily driven by overseas migration contributing approximately 57.99999999999999% of overall population gains during recent periods.

-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, a population increase just below the median of Australia's regional areas is expected for Kanimbla (Qld), with an expected increase of 183 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts based on ABS Greater Capital Region projections released in 2023.
+Considering projected demographic shifts, a population increase just below the median of Australia's regional areas is expected.
+The Kanimbla (Qld) (SA2) is projected to increase by 184 persons to 2041, reflecting an increase of 2.8% in total over the 17 years.

 Frequently Asked Questions - Population